 Celiac disease is one of the most common genetic disorders

-Gluten sensitivity was not seen as” legitimate” until recently.
-Research now proves gluten can make people ill, even if they do not have celiac disease.
+Some physicians still do not understand the symptoms of celiac disease and question if gluten sensitivity is real.
+But we now know gluten can make people ill, even if they do not have celiac disease.

 Patients Often Know More Than Their Doctor